top of page

 How Trauma Impacts Empathy

-How does trauma impact our ability to empathize and develop life-giving relationships?
-Unresolved trauma often shifts our focus inward and into survival-mode, as we try to protect ourselves from further pain.
-This self-protection can lead to:
+Unresolved trauma often shifts our focus inward and into survival mode.
+We try to protect ourselves, which can lead to:

-• Difficulty understanding others’ emotions: Trauma can distort how we interpret other people’s feelings, making it harder to connect.
-Do you find it hard to tell when someone is upset or happy?
-Do you often assume people are being critical or dismissive when they may not be?
+Trauma can distort how we interpret others’ feelings, making it harder to connect.
+Do you find it challenging to tell when someone is upset or happy?
+Do you assume people are being critical or dismissive when they may not be?

-• Emotional numbing: Suppressing our own pain may inadvertently suppress our ability to empathize.
-Are you often indifferent to the challenges or joys others share?
-Do you tend to focus on your own thoughts during conversations instead of truly hearing the other person?
-Do you feel unsure or awkward when trying to console someone?
+Suppressing our own pain can inadvertently reduce our ability to empathize.
+Do you often feel indifferent to the experiences others share?
+Do you tend to focus on your thoughts during conversations instead of truly hearing the other person?

-• Hypervigilance or mistrust: When we’re on guard, it’s difficult to open up and relate to others authentically.
-Are you constantly scanning your environment for potential threats or signs of danger?
-Are you suspicious or hesitant when someone offers to assist you, or do you tend to reject help out of fear of being let down?
+When we’re on guard, it’s tough to open up and relate to others authentically.
+Do you constantly scan your environment for possible threats?
+Are you hesitant when someone offers assistance due to fear of being let down?

-Research shows that trauma can disrupt both affective empathy (feeling what others feel) and cognitive empathy (understanding others’ perspectives).
-For example, individuals with post-traumatic stress disorder (PTSD) may struggle to engage empathetically because their emotional bandwidth is consumed by managing their own distress.
-(1)
+Research shows trauma disrupts both affective empathy (feeling what others feel) and cognitive empathy (understanding their perspectives).
+For instance, individuals with post-traumatic stress disorder (PTSD) may struggle to engage empathetically because their emotional bandwidth is consumed by managing their distress.

 Healing Trauma to Cultivate Empathy

-In our fast-paced busy world, many of us are desperately in need of connection, like weary sojourners in a parched desert.
-One crucial way to create an oasis for yourself and others in this desert environment that lacks heart connections is EMPATHY.
-However, trauma can hinder us from being able to grow in empathy.
-This is why healing from trauma is essential to regain the capacity for empathy.
+In our busy world, many of us desperately need connection, like weary sojourners in a parched desert.
+One crucial way to create an oasis for yourself and others is through empathy.
+However, trauma can hinder this growth.
+Thus, healing from trauma is essential to regain our capacity for empathy.

 1. Acknowledge the Pain: Recognizing and naming your trauma is the first step.

-2. Seek Support in Community: Healing happens in relationships.
+2. Seek Support in Community: Healing thrives in relationships.
 Share your journey with trusted friends, family, or a small group at church.

 3. Practice Self-Compassion: Healing takes time.
-Be patient with yourself and trust in God’s grace to carry you through the process.
+Be patient with yourself and trust in God’s grace to guide you.

-4. Engage in Acts of Service: Serving others shifts your focus outward and helps rebuild your empathetic capacity.
-Small gestures of kindness can have a profound impact on your heart.
+4. Engage in Acts of Service: Serving others shifts your focus outward and rebuilds your empathetic capacity.
+Small kind gestures can significantly impact your heart.

 Three friends laughing together, sitting on a stone ledge with a misty forest background.
 They wear casual jackets, showing joy and connection.